marvlad/annie101/boost/basic/B1/README.md

 If you have a variable `int`, for example, you can use `boost::archive::binary_oarchive` to serialize it into a binary form inside of `std::stringstream`.

-The difference between ifstream, ofstream and fstream: https://cplusplus.com/img/iostream.gif is `std::ofstream` (Output File Stream), `std::ifstream` (Input File Stream) and `std::stringstream`.
-Designed to treat strings as if they were input/output streams, allowing both reading from and writing to a string in memory.
+The difference between ifstream, ofstream and fstream: https://cplusplus.com/img/iostream.gif is `std::ofstream` (Output File Stream), `std::ifstream` (Input File Stream) and `std::stringstream` (designed to treat strings as if they were input/output streams, allowing both reading from and writing to a string in memory).

 How to run it?
 ```javascript